Engineering and Computing at McKendree

 McKendree's 3+2 program allows students to spend their first three years at McKendree and the following two years at a transfer institution to complete the engineering coursework.
 At the completion of the program, students would complete a Bachelor of Science degree from McKendree in addition to a Bachelor of Science in Engineering.
-McKendree currently has transfer agreements with the University of Illinois and Missouri University of Science and Technology.
+McKendree currently has a transfer agreement with the Missouri University of Science and Technology.
 Students complete requirements for both degrees by starting with the first two semesters containing core requirements for an engineering degree as well as a degree in mathematics, computer science or computational science.

 Sample Engineering Schedule for First Year Students

 MTH 210 – Calculus I

 Requirements in addition to those mentioned above vary among the different disciplines

 as well as the transferring institution, so students are strongly encouraged to seek